Fadimsa/SOC-PortFolio/README.md

 - **SOC Labs – TryHackMe SOC Level 1 & 2**
   Alert handling, SIEM investigations, log analysis, incident documentation, and detection tuning in simulated SOC environments.

-- **Vulnerability Assessment & Threat Hunting (Volunteer Work)**
-  Led vulnerability assessments and threat hunting using Splunk and Wireshark to identify and investigate suspicious activity in real infrastructure.

 - **Cloud Honeypot & ELK Monitoring** *(In progress)*
   Deploying honeypots on AWS/Azure and forwarding logs into ELK for dashboarding, attack pattern analysis, and detection idea generation.